barryclark/jekyll-now/_drafts/orchard-results.md

 | Pick Favorite | $$5685967$$            | $$56.9\%$$   |
 | Pick Random   | $$6320775$$            | $$63.2\%$$   |
 | Pick Fullest  | $$6842964$$            | $$68.4\%$$   |

+The data suggests that the *Pick Fullest* strategy is superior to all other strategies.
+This is what I assumed since it leads to less turns with fruit colored die rolls going to waste.
+However, I want to quantify how confident I am in these results given the data.

+# Bayesian Analysis
+I am interested in quantifying my knowledge about the chance of winning for each strategy.
+In [part one of this series](/blog/2020/02/08/bayesian-game-analysis-part1/) we introduced the fundamental formulas and the notation.
+We are interested in the posterior probability $$P(p\vert N_W,N,S,I)$$ for the chance of winning $$p$$ for each strategy $$S$$ given the data $$N_W$$, $$N$$ and our background knowledge $$I$$.
+This probability is the prodocut of the prior, the likelihood, and a normalization constant.
+Let's think about the prior first.

+## The Prior Distribution
+The prior reflects my state of knowledge about the chances of winning.
+My prior knowledge is anecdotal and unsystematic.
+In light of $$N=10^7$$ experiments the prior is going to have a neglegible influence on the posterior distribution.
+Thus I just use a uniform prior $$p=const.$$ on the interval $$(0,1)$$ to simplify calculations.
+If we were operating with less data, then it could pay off to think more carefully about the prior.
+Questions like: do I really think the prior is independent of strategies?
+Do I have reasons to believe one strategy is better than the other?
+Do I honestly think the chances of winning can be close to $$0$$ or $$1$$ given that this is a childrens game?
+And so on.
+We could then have a look at [conjugate priors](https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions).
+However, given the amount of data, we'll just leave it at uniform priors.

+## Approximating The Likelihood